Rishabh04-02/Libreswan-Opportunistic-IPsec/DOCUMENTATION.md

 * Displaying the certificates installed in nss database.
 * Generating the certbot configuration for reusing key.

-5. `update_certificate`
+4. `letsencrypt updatecertificate` OR `letsencrypt -uc`

-This script is used to update the certificate keeping the key same, and performs the following tasks:
+For updating the generated certificate (keeping the private key same).
+This [argument] is used to update the certificate keeping the private key same, and performs the following tasks:
 * Updating the certificate using Certbot keeping the private key same.
 * Generating #pkcs12 file.
 * Downloading the required Intermediate certificate.